Reiss Greenidge: Maidstone United

 On 21 October 2022, Greenidge signed for National League side Maidstone United.
 He made twelve appearances in the 2022–23 season as Maidstone were relegated in last place.
 Maidstone defeated EFL clubs Barrow and Stevenage to reach the fourth round of the FA Cup, where they then knocked out Championship side Ipswich Town 2–1 at Portman Road, with Greenidge playing as a second-half substitute in the win over Ipswich.

 He played in the 2024 Kent Senior Cup final victory over Ebbsfleet United.
 He played against his brother, who played for Dartford and shared a house with him, three times in the 2023–24 season.
 He featured 36 times in the 2024–25 campaign, playing all three matches of the play-offs, including the play-off final defeat to Boreham Wood.
 He was released upon the expiry of his contract.

 Slough Town

 On 16 June 2025, Greenidge joined his brother Jordan at National League South side Slough Town.
+He featured 28 times in the 2025–26 campaign, and was released at the end of his contract in June.
+His brother had already left the club in December.

+Sittingbourne

+On 21 July 2026, with his brother having joined the club the same day, Greenidge joined Isthmian League South East Division club Sittingbourne.